twosixlabs/d3-force-sampled/README.md

 If you use this module, please cite the following research paper:

 Robert Gove.
 "A Random Sampling O(n) Force-calculation Algorithm for Graph Layouts."
-Computer Graphics Forum 38, 3 (2019).
+Computer Graphics Forum 38, 3 (2019) pp. 739--751.
 [Preprint PDF.](https://osf.io/2vpe4/)

 ## Credit